nonlinear-vibes/bifuraction-diagram/README.md

 res — r step size / plot resolution (default 0.001)

-By default the plot shows the last 25% of iterations to approximate steady state.
+By default, the plot shows the last 25% of iterations to approximate steady state.

 ### Notes: